 In the same study, the start of the sessions were defined as the beginning of the day or right after lunch, and after lunch, judges appeared back to the same state they’d been in at the start of the day.
 Just giving your brain a rest from decisions could account for that, but here’s another interesting factor: when you’re hungry and you’re using a lot of mental energy, your body craves glucose (sugar!).
 In other words, the more you deplete your psychological reserves, the more likely it is you’ll start to make wacky decisions about both work and food (sugar!!).
 Take little snack breaks to give your mind a break and refuel with nutritious, energizing foods.

 The easiest (and best) decision you’ll ever make?
-Apply now to join the spring 2019 class to become Nutritious Life Certified!
+Get Nutritious Life Certified!